pradhyu/sql-excel/README.md

 # Excel to SQLite REPL

-A Python-based interactive shell that allows you to load Excel files into an in-memory SQLite database and query them using SQL with a beautiful, colorful interface.
+A Python-based interactive shell that allows you to load Excel files into a SQLite database and query them using SQL with a beautiful, colorful interface.
+Features persistent caching, auto-loading, and both interactive and non-interactive modes.

 ## Features

 - **Load Excel Files**: Load a single `.xlsx` file or an entire directory of files.
+- **Persistent Caching**: Data is cached in `~/.sql_excel_data.db` - load once, query anytime!
+- **Auto-Loading**: Pass a data folder as argument to auto-load on startup.
+- **Non-Interactive Mode**: Execute queries directly from command line with `--query`.
 - **Automatic Sanitization**:
   - Sheet names are converted to valid SQL table names (e.g., "Sales Data (2024)" -> `Sales_Data__2024_`).
   - Column headers are sanitized to be valid SQL identifiers (e.g., "Salary ($)" -> `Salary____`).